bessiewong/academic-kickstart/content/post/Blog: Co-op.md

 +++
 date = 2019-11-26
-title = "Blog: 5 Ways to Avoid the Mid-Day Crash" summary = "Lunch coma got you stuck?
+title = "Blog: 5 Ways to Avoid the Mid-Day Crash" summary = "Food coma got you stuck?
 Read on for tips."
 +++

 ![Vancouver skyline](/images/bessie2.png)